manjan4487/Photobooth/README.md

 Connect your DSLR via USB to the raspberry pi.
 Check if your camera is supported by gphoto2, see http://gphoto.org/proj/libgphoto2/support.php

 ## Configuration
 Check the configuration part of the main file to configure the photobooth software for your needs.
+Note, that you need to set the camera type!

 Also, check the comfort configuration part in this readme file.